-Two distinct public lectures, one held on the Rice University campus and another at the Gregory School.
+Two distinct public engagements, one held on the Rice University campus and another at the Gregory School.

 All scholarship (publications, papers and on-line documents) developed in relationship to this fellowship must acknowledge CERCL and the residence program and copies must be provided to CERCL.
 CERCL must receive a copy of any master’s thesis or dissertation developed using research from this program.

 *This fellowship does not include housing, and fellows do not receive salary or any compensation beyond the $3,500 to be paid in 2 installments (one at the beginning of the residency and one after all requirements above have been met.
 (W-9 must be submitted for payment to be processed)